Electrostatic interaction between SARS-CoV-2 virus and charged electret fibre: Theory and Methods

 On the outer surface of the lipid envelope we position $N$ S proteins.
 Given the variability in the number of S proteins in coronaviruses~\cite{Bar2020,Beniac2006,Ke2020,Yao2020}, we vary $N$ between $60$ and $100$, although it has recently been shown that this number can be as low as $20$~\cite{Ke2020,Yao2020}.
 We model the shape and charge of the S proteins in their closed form based on the Protein Data Bank entry PDB:6VXX~\cite{Walls2020}.
 The shape of the S protein is modelled as an ``ice-cream cone''---a truncated cone capped with a hemisphere (Fig~\ref{fig:1}a).
 For the base radius (attached to the surface of the lipid envelope), we use $r_c=2$~nm, and the height of the cone is $h=10$~nm.
 The top radius of the cone---and simultaneously the radius of the top hemisphere---is $r_s=5$~nm.
 This gives for the total surface area of the model protein $A_{S}=399.24$~nm$^2$.
 The S proteins are treated as impermeable to salt ions with a dielectric constant $\varepsilon_{S}=4$.

 Unlike simple viruses, whose proteins form capsids with icosahedral symmetry~\cite{Siber2020,Zandi2020}, S proteins of coronaviruses do not possess any apparent spatial order---at least not one with high symmetry~\cite{Bar2020,Ke2020,Yao2020}.
 A likely reason is that the S protein location within the envelope is constrained by interactions with and between membrane proteins~\cite{Neuman2006,Neuman2011}.
 For this reason, we consider different possible configurations of S proteins, generated using Mitchell algorithm~\cite{Mitchell1991} (an example is shown in Fig.~\ref{fig:1}c).
 This preserves (some) minimum distance between the proteins but does not impose any particular spatial order on them~\cite{Bozic2019}.
-Due to some degree of randomness inherent in such distributions, we use between $18$ and $25$ different distributions for each set of parameter values studied, sufficient to yield reasonably small errors in the calculated force (shown on an example in Fig.~S2).
+Due to some degree of randomness inherent in such distributions, we use between $18$ and $25$ different distributions for each set of parameter values studied, sufficient to yield reasonably small errors in the calculated force (shown on an example in Fig.~S2, ESI$\dag$).
+Recent work also shows that the orientation of the S proteins within the membrane is flexible and they do not need to point radially outward~\cite{Ke2020,Yao2020}, while experiments on other types of viruses reveal their flexibility and deformation on approach to a substrate~\cite{Jimenez2018}.
+Nevertheless, in our model we assume a rigid structure of the S protein layer in order to reduce the amount of system parameters.
+The flexibility of S proteins could become particularly important upon their contact with the electret, which is, however, outside the present scope of our study.